SuryaSekhar14/HacktoberFest-2021/README.md

 ## Quality over Quantity!

-Commit anything to this Repository, and I will Merge it after reviewing.
+Commit any Projects or Scripts you have in this Repository.
+If it is useful, I will merge the Pull Request.